metabase/metabase/docs/exploration-and-organization/exploration.md

 You can search by:

-- **Content type**: dashboard, question, model, etc.
+- **Content type**: dashboard, question, model, collection, database, table.
 - **Creator**: who made the thing.
 - **Last editor**: who made the last saved change on the thing.
-- **Creation date**.
+- **Creation date**: when the thing entered our universe.
-- **Last edited date**.
+- **Last edit date**: when someone last cared enough to update the thing.
 - **Verified items only**.
 Only show items that [have been verified](#verified-items).
-- **Search the contents of native queries**.
-Toggle this option if you want to search through SQL/native code in questions.
+- **Search the contents of native queries**: search through the SQL/native code in questions.
+- **Search items in trash**: include the depths of oblivion in your search.

 ## Browse your data

-Alternatively, you can dive right in to exploring the data in Metabase by clicking on one of the databases at the bottom of the home page or clicking the **Browse data** button in the side nav bar, and then selecting a database and clicking on one of its tables to see it.
-You can also hover over any table and click on the bolt icon to see an automatic exploration of the table's data.
-Give it a try!

 ![Browse data](./images/browse-data.png)

+To explore databases and models, click on either the **Models** or **Databases** browsers in the left sidebar.

+### Browse models

+The models browser list all the models in your Metabase.
+[Pro](https://www.metabase.com/product/pro) and [Enterprise](https://www.metabase.com/product/enterprise) plans include the ability to filter for [Verified models](#verified-items).

+### Browse databases

+The data browser will list all the databases connected to your Metabase.
+Hover over a table and click on the **bolt** icon to [X-ray](x-rays.md) the table, or click on the **book** icon to view more info about the table: its fields and their descriptions (if any), what questions are based on that table, and more.

 To learn more, see [Exploring data with Metabase's data browser](https://www.metabase.com/learn/basics/questions/data-browser.html).